ScottNC/mars-rover/README.md

 ## How the code works

-Type 'npm start' into the command line to begin the program.
+Type `npm start` into the command line to begin the program.

 You will be asked a set of questions about your set-up.
 These involve: